-But here’s what I love about a dessert like this one.
+But here’s what’s so great about a dessert like this one.
 Balance is built right in.
 That’s because it’s so rich and so creamy…you cannot eat a lot of it at one sitting.

 Um, wait.
 Maybe that’s not such a great idea.

 Sometimes I think I have a seven-year old that lives inside my head and she rules the roost.
-She likes all things comfort food, like macaroni and cheese, chocolate, and cream filled cupcakes.
+She likes all things comfort food, like macaroni and cheese, chocolate peanut butter pie, and cream filled cupcakes.
 Oh, and lots of icing.
 She likes lots and lots of icing.

 If you see a trend here, it’s that comfort foods and creaminess are highly correlated.
 That’s why this Vegan Red, White and Blueberry Cheesecake is perfect.
 Because it’s oh so creamy.